EDUCBA Logo

 Below example shows how to select the data from the table by using execute statement in PostgreSQL.

-- In the example we have created prepared statement name as exe_test1.
-Using this prepared statement we are selecting the data from exe_test table by using execute command.
+• In the example, we have created a prepared statement name as exe_test1.
+Using this prepared statement, we select the data from the exe_test table using execute the command.

 Code: